 This is what will be the future of schooling: early childhood education.

 For the sake of practicality, let us accept, for the time being, that education of young children, particularly primary school aged children, must continue.
 While this is the ideal approach, it is not likely to come to pass in every country.

 The importance of good early childhood education can be emphasised in the space of just a few minutes.
 In Canada, for example, a child can be defined as a child with a primary school education if:

 he or she has spent the first three years of primary school and has not entered the junior secondary school level at least three months before the child’s 11th birthday.

 If, in addition, a child has been absent from school during the school year in the last school year or six months prior to the child’s 11th birthday, then he or she is considered a child with a primary education.
 It’s like being away from online gaming to come back and find a new online casino.
 That doesn’t mean you don’t know how online casinos operate…

 The logic of early education is to ensure that children are equipped for their future education.
 Children can learn at school without having to be formally taught.

 Early education involves having teachers with some education and experience to teach specific educational tasks.
 For example, it may be easier to teach children about numbers if they are introduced to counting and learning numbers from an early age.

 Successful education policy should acknowledge the role of mothers and their potential influence on the education of young children.
 Maternal involvement in schooling outcomes is a very important measure.
+The more mothers display their certificates and degrees with diploma frames, the more motivated their child might be to follow their footsteps.
 Where mothers attend school, children are more likely to attend school.
 Where mothers are not attending school, children are less likely to be educated.